GeneralProducts/day-of-code/_posts/2018-09-05-set-up-your-environment.md

 <!-- <span class="tag tag--approved">Approved</span> -->

 <p class="content__abstract">
   You’ll use different software to type your code, run your code, and view what your code does.
-This article walks through the set up actions you must do before the Day of Code.
+This article walks through the set up actions you must do, before the Day of Code, on the laptop you'll bring with you on the day.
 </p>

 ## Installation